 Even managing just one public cloud estate is burden enough for a growing company.

 Managing two can be a major distraction from core business activities.
 And managing multiple providers and applications across multiple platforms simply isn’t practical.

 It’s imperative, therefore, that SaaS companies find a solution for effectively managing both the performance and the costs of running complex application environments across their public cloud estates.

-From a competitive standpoint alone, this is worrying news for the majority of enterprises that don’t have a multi-cloud management strategy.
+From a competitive standpoint alone, this is worrying news for most enterprises that don’t have multi-cloud management expertise, tools, and resources.

 Managed Public Cloud Services

 As a SaaS company grows in the public cloud, one of the biggest questions it needs to ask itself is: Can we manage our whole public cloud estate ourselves?

 When the time comes for a SaaS business to scale up its operation, the complexities of public cloud solutions scale up along with it.